nhsconnect/Events-Management/pages/publication/publication_publish.md

 ### Request

-To send an event message to the Event Management Service the publisher MUST:
+To send an event message to the National Events Management Service (NEMS) the publisher MUST:

-1. construct an event message which conforms to the [EMS message architecture requirements](explore_bundle_structure.html) within this specification and one of the event message implementation guides listed on the [Introduction to Events Management Service](index.html#event-message-implementation-guides) page.
+1. construct an event message which conforms to the [NEMS message architecture requirements](explore_bundle_structure.html) within this specification and one of the event message implementation guides listed on the [Introduction to National Events Management Service](index.html#event-message-implementation-guides) page.
-2. POST the event message to the Event Management Service via the "$process-message" FHIR operation endpoint on the Spine
+2. POST the event message to the National Events Management Service via the "$process-message" FHIR operation endpoint on the Spine

 ```http
 POST /$process-message
 ```

-{% include important.html content="The constructed event message SHALL NOT include any ITK3 wrappers elements as these are added by the EMS before passing the event message onto subscribers (see [receiver requirements](receiver_requirements.html))." %}
+{% include important.html content="The constructed event message SHALL NOT include any ITK3 wrappers elements as these are added by the NEMS before passing the event message onto subscribers (see [receiver requirements](receiver_requirements.html))." %}

 ### Response

-The Event Management Service will perform validation on the event message it receives from the publisher and will return:
+The National Events Management Service will perform validation on the event message it receives from the publisher and will return:

 - a ```HTTP 202 Accepted``` response when the event message successfully passes validation
 - an `OperationOutcome` FHIR resource containing error information when the event message fails validation.
 The OperationOutcome resource will contain one of the [standard error codes](https://developer.nhs.uk/apis/spine-core/resources_error_handling.html).